schoenemeyer/install-kubernetes-virtualbox/README.md

 ```

 ## HELM

-The fastet way is to get binaries from
+Helm is a tool for managing Kubernetes charts.
+Charts are packages of pre-configured Kubernetes resources.
 Every release of Helm provides binary releases for a variety of OSes.
 These binary versions can be manually downloaded and installed.
 Download your desired version from https://github.com/helm/helm/releases and unpack it

 ```